seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 lads in Eastcheap.
 To conclude, I
 am so good a proficient in one quarter of an hour,
 that I can drink with any tinker in his own language
 during my life.
-I tell thee, Beth, thou hast lost
+I tell thee, Ned, thou hast lost
 much honour, that thou wert not with me in this sweet
 action.
-But, sweet Beth,--to sweeten which name of
+But, sweet Ned,--to sweeten which name of
-Beth, I give thee this pennyworth of sugar, clapped
+Ned, I give thee this pennyworth of sugar, clapped
 even now into my hand by an under-skinker, one that
 never spake other English in his life than 'Eight
 shillings and sixpence' and 'You are welcome,' with
 this shrill addition, 'Anon, anon, sir!
 Score a pint
 of bastard in the Half-Moon,' or so.
-But, Beth, to
+But, Ned, to
 drive away the time till Falstaff come, I prithee,
 do thou stand in some by-room, while I question my
 puny drawer to what end he gave me the sugar; and do